carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 ## Arrived at Different Conclusion as to Cause of Visibility Decline

+What we have witnessed impacts far more and to a greater degree than only self-serving listicles across a broader scope of article formats.

+While we have reached new territory with AI in terms of how search is satisfied, two things can be present and not be related.
+Specifically, sites can be scaling AI written content AND experience a decline without those having to be related to each other.

+Given the fact that these declines appear to impact sites **NOT** scaling AI written content, another possible culprit might be in play.

+# The Canonical As A Suggestion

-What we have witnessed impacts more than only self-serving listicles and is across a broader scope of article formats.
-While we have reached new territory with AI in terms of how search is satisfied, why is it less likely that this sharp decline could also be triggered by a system in which the [canonical is now a suggestion](https://searchengineland.com/guide/canonical-urls)?
+What we are seeing could also be triggered by a system in which the [canonical is now a suggestion](https://searchengineland.com/guide/canonical-urls)?

-If we game out what would happen if same-page jump links were treated as individual pages and no longer attributed to the main web page canonical, **THIS** is what that would look like:
+If we game out what would happen if same-page jump links even where a rel=canonical tag is present become treated as individual pages and no longer attributed to the main web page canonical, **THIS** is what that would look like:

 Duplicate content everywhere getting suppressed either with a smaller and smaller query footprint until, in some cases, the page is completely washed out of the live index.